robtweed/mg-webComponents/TUTORIAL.md

           hooks: webComponents.hooks
         };

-Always adhere to the pattern above, ie:
+Always adhere to the pattern above when specifying the *context* object, ie always add exactly this:

           hooks: webComponents.hooks

-Try loading the corresponding HTML page for this example (*/www/tutorial/step5,html*)
+So now try loading the corresponding HTML page for this example (*/www/tutorial/step5,html*)

 You should see a blank screen, and after 5 seconds, *Hello World* should appear against a cyan background.